d4n3sh/thedaneshproject/content/posts/2006-12-17-shiatsu-self-massage.md

 ---
 Tired?
 Can't focus?
 Can't think straight?
 Try Shiatsu Self Massage.
 Some of my pals said it help but I think it's all in your head :).
 You be the judge of that.

-Click on the thumbnail below to get a better pic&#8230;
+Click on the thumbnail below to get a better pic...

 [<img alt="Shiatsu Self Massage" id="image11" src="/techblog/wp-content/uploads/2006/12/shiatsu-self-massage.thumbnail.jpg" />][1]{.imagelink}